-When combined with Sensei LMS, it can be used to serve different versions of course content depending on which language the visitor has selected.
+When combined with Sensei LMS, it can serve different course content versions depending on the visitor has selected language.

 There are a couple of things to be aware of before proceeding with Polylang:

 - You will need to recreate your menus, one per language.
 Until that is done, no menus will be visible on your site after installing Polylang.

 - Polylang does not automatically translate content for you.
 If you like, you can use an additional Ray Enterprise Translation plugin to help with that.
 It provides the option to do machine translation of your content (up to 100,000 characters is free), or you can pay to have it professionally translated.

 Configure Polylang to Work With Sensei LMS

 In this tutorial and for the sake of using an example, we’ll assume that you’ve already created a course and some lessons in English, and you want to translate them into Spanish.
 The same process will also work for other languages.

 Steps to install the Polylang WordPress plugin and set it up on your WordPress website:

 1. Start by installing and activating the Polylang WordPress plugin.

 2. As you activate the Polylang plugin on your site, it will launch the setup wizard.
 You can then proceed through the setup wizard.
 If you have skipped the setup wizard, you can launch it again from the WP Admin panel by going to Languages > Setup.